COVID-19 and Autism: Continuing to Struggle with the Emotional Impact

 Children and teens with autism are, without a doubt, continuing to struggle with the indefinite shut-down of their schools and programs during the COVID-19 outbreak.

 It has been almost two months since the shelter-in-place order, and now, it’s not just about lack of routine or distance learning.
-People everywhere are feeling the emotional impact of being socially distanced, and most keenly among them are people with autism.
+People everywhere are feeling the emotional impact of being socially distanced, and most keenly among them are children and teens with autism.

 In Part One of this post, we looked at some resources for getting through the day in light of schools and programs being closed.
-Now, with the ongoing closures and quarantines, many people are dealing with the emotional side of the coronavirus pandemic, and this includes kids with autism.
+Now, with the ongoing closures and quarantines, many people are dealing with the emotional impact of the COVID-19 pandemic, and this includes kids and teens with autism.

-Some may consider the social distancing “right up their alley” when it comes to kids with autism.
+Some may consider the social distancing “right up their alley” when it comes to children and teens with autism.
 Society tends to think people with autism want to be isolated from others.
 However, making this assumption can lead a person with autism into unwanted loneliness.
 Many struggle to connect socially, but that doesn’t mean a person with autism wants to be left alone.

 Kids with autism feel the same human emotions we all do

-Some may wonder if kids with autism are experiencing feelings of sadness, isolation, and deprivation.
+Some may wonder if children and teens with autism are experiencing feelings of sadness, isolation, and deprivation.
 They may express it differently, or perhaps, they don’t express it verbally, but they definitely feel the same human emotions we all experience.
 There is nothing out there to suggest that kids with autism are devoid of feeling.

 Children and teens with autism know something is different.
 They may or may not fully comprehend the relationship between a virus and the closing of their schools and programs.
 But regardless, it is important to presume their competence and address the emotional side of the situation in our country, in our state, and in our neighborhood.